Patrick F. Philbin (Lawyer) Bio, Age, Wife, Education, Trump Impeachment, Salary, Net Worth

 Patrick Philbin Career

 First, Philbin was a law clerk for Federal Appeals Court Judge Laurence Silberman.
-The next job he worked as a clerk for Supreme Court Justice Clarence Thomas.
+In the next job, he worked as a clerk for Supreme Court Justice Clarence Thomas.
 Following his clerkship, he entered private practice in the Washington, D.C. office of Kirkland & Ellis LLP.

 Philbin served as a political appointee in the Department of Justice during the Bush Administration, first as a Deputy Assistant Attorney General in the Office of Legal Counsel from 2001 to 2003 and then as an Associate Deputy Attorney General in the Office of the Deputy Attorney General from 2003 to 2005.